 Prosecutors may also agree to amend it to Virginia Code §46.2-830.1.
 This is called "Failure to Obey a Highway Sign Where Driver Sleeping or Resting."
 It is a no points offense and is a major reduction from the standard Failure to Obey a Highway Sign charge.
 It is commonly referred to by prosecutors as Sleeping on the Shoulder.
-A conviction for this does go on the driving record but it saves the client any demerit points.
+A conviction for this does go on the driving record but carries no demerit points.
 The law office has successfully reduced charges to this code section many times.

 The law office rarely advises folks to "just prepay the ticket."
 If you pay the ticket, you lose the opportunity to obtain a better result in court and protect your driving record.
 An attorney can appear in court on your behalf for this type of ticket so you do not need to take time off work.
 Call an experienced attorney for advice on how to proceed with your traffic ticket for Failure to Obey a Highway Sign.

 Contact a Fairfax County and Prince William County Traffic Defense Lawyer Today - Hire An Experienced Attorney With Excellent Reviews and Skills